oniongarlic/response-sensor/README.md

 See lib/settings.py.example for example settings for PyCom module.

+Passwords and related things are dummies in here, for a real setup you need to adjust the sample configurations.

+# Hostapd

+There is a example config in hostapd/

+# PyCom board

+Transfer the contents of pycom/ to the module.
+How you do that is up to you.

+Initial setup can be made by setting up wifi over USB serial port, and transfering the files with ftp to the module IP.

+See setup/pycom-wifi.py for an simple example on how to do that.

 # Data destinations

 The PyCom script can send send data to a http endpoint and/or MQTT.